Rita Brondi

 Maria Rita Brondi (5 July 1889 – 1 July 1941) was an Italian guitarist, lutenist, singer, composer, and music historian.
+She gave concerts throughout Europe as a guitarist and singer, conducted research on lute and guitar history, and composed guitar pieces.
+She was also an editor for the Enciclopedia Italiana.

 Early life

-Maria Rita Brondi was born in Rimini.
-She studied guitar with Luigi Mozzani, and with Francisco Tárrega; she studied voice with Paolo Tosti in England.
-Tárrega dedicated a solo guitar composition to Brondi.
+Maria Rita Brondi was born in Rimini in 1884 or 1889.
+She was taught guitar first by her father, who was a noted performer, and then studied guitar with Luigi Mozzani, and then travelled to Barcelona to receive lessons from Francisco Tárrega.
+She later studied voice with Paolo Tosti in England and composition with M. Manozzi.
+Tárrega dedicated a solo guitar composition to Brondi, calling her his favourite pupil.